Sad But True

 As much as I think Piggy shouldnt be taken seriously, I dont like the USSR bashing on this thread.
 Comparing 70s USSR and USA:

-Same in USSR and it was FREE!- where you have a high standard of healthcare
+Same in USSR and it was FREE!

 - no secert police suddenly taken your father away